brunops/brunops.github.io/_posts/2014-01-07-things-i-learned-from-unix-1.markdown

 It basically means you're matching pattern1 and substituting for pattern2.

 ###2.
 The & operator is the full match
 Everything that was matched in pattern1 can be referenced in pattern2 with the & character.
-No need to enclose the whole regex in parentesis.
+No need to enclose the whole regex in parenthesis.
 {% highlight bash %}
 sed 's/.*/& bacon/' filename
 {% endhighlight %}